telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 {{endregion}}

 2\.
-Now you can add the event the __CellValueNeeded__ event handler.
-In it we will pass retrieve the cell value and pass it to the grid according to the current row index.
+Now you can add the __CellValueNeeded__ event handler.
+In it we will retrieve the cell value and pass it to the grid according to the current row/column index.
 The event is fired for the header row so you can set the header cells text as well.

 {{source=..\SamplesCS\VirtualGrid\VirtualGridGettingStarted.cs region=SetValue}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridGettingStarted.vb region=SetValue}}